🎥 Free on-demand webinar "How to use LLM-as-a-judge to evaluate LLM systems." Get your access

 LLMs now handle many use cases previously solved with classic NLP models – and new generative applications, from writing product summaries to customer support chatbots.

 As LLMs become more widespread, we need reliable methods to evaluate their performance on specific tasks.
-The goal isn't to determine "How good is the newly released LLM model in general?" but rather, "How well do we solve our specific problem using LLM on the backend?"
+The goal isn't to determine "How good is the newly released LLM model in general?" (that's where LLM benchmarks are useful) but rather, "How well do we solve our specific problem using LLM on the backend?"

 You can't improve what you can't measure, so you need an evaluation framework from the initial design stage to production: